neonira/neonira.github.io/_posts/2018-10-29-realEstateValue.md

 I used <cite class='kw'>R package tidyr</cite> to manage data wrangling.
 Mainly, I turned data series from 1800 to 2015, given in columns into two column, named <cite class='kw'>year</cite> and <cite class='kw'>value</cite>, keeping all the other columns, except the one named 'Séries' as I want English language output to be produced, and not French.

-Here is the main part of the code <cite class='kw'>sc is simple the index of the starting column name </cite>.
+Here is the main part of the code <cite class='comment'>sc is simple the index of the starting column name </cite>.

 ```r
 dtx <- as.data.table(tidyr::gather(dtc, 'year', 'value', sc:ncol(dtc)))